filecoin-project/specs/storage-market.md

 ### What is the Filecoin Storage Market

-TODO: why do we even have markets? (motivate the necessity of markets vs the network allocating storage to willing miners)
+The Filecoin `storage market` is the underlying system used to discover, negotiate and form `storage contracts` between clients and storage providers called `storage miners` in a Filecoin network.
+The `storage market` itself is an `actor` that helps to mediate certain operations in the market, including adding new miners, and punishing faulty ones, it does not directly mediate any actual storage deals.
+The `storage contracts` between clients and miners specify that a given `piece` will be stored for a given time duration.
+It is assumed that the `client`, or some delegate of the client, remains online to monitor the `storage miner` and `slash` it in the case that the agreed upon data is removed from the miners proving set before the deal is finished.

-The Filecoin `storage market` is the underlying system used to discover, negotiate and form `storage contracts` between clients and storage providers called `storage miners`.
-These contracts specify that a given `piece` will be stored for a given time duration.
-It is assumed that the client, or some delegate of the client, remains online to monitor the `storage miner` and `slash` it in the case that it fails to submit proofs for the data.
+The creation of such a storage market is motivated by the need to provide a fast, reliable and inexpensive solution to data generated worldwide.
+The cost and difficulty involved in starting datacenters around the world make a decentralized solution attractive here, enabling clients and miners to interact directly, forming agreements for storage ad-hoc around the world.
+Geography is only one such aspect in which a decentralized market can be made competitive.
+You can read more about the underlying motivations for building a storage market [here](https://www.youtube.com/watch?v=EClPAFPeXIQ).

 In the current design of the `storage market`, `storage miners` post `asks` indicating the price they are willing to accepts, and `clients` select (either manually, or via some locally run algorithm) a set of storage miners to store their data with.
 They then contact the `storage miners` who programmatically either accept or deny their `deal proposals`.
 In the future, we may allow miners to search for clients and propose deals to them, but for now, for simplicity, we stick with the model described above.